giulio-ran/supermarket_sales_analysis/README.md

 	group by 1,2
 	order by 3 desc ;
 ```
+The top four most frequently purchased subcategory pairs all included Binders, combined respectively with Paper, Phones, Storage, and Furnishings.
+This ranking is largely driven by the high average quantity of Binders units required.

 ```sql
 -- Shipping performance: computation of the average shipping time for each city